vladfi1/phillip/Readme.md

 1. Get a working build of dolphin from source.
 The latest master branch should be fine.
 You can find it here: https://github.com/dolphin-emu/dolphin
-2. Copy the file `Locations.txt` into `~/.dolphin-emu/MemoryWatcher/`.
-Depending on your distro, this might actually be `~/.local/share/dolphin-emu/MemoryWatcher/`.
-3. Create a named pipe for our CPU to talk over.
-This is how the CPU presses buttons programmatically over a virtual controller.

-    ```
-    mkfifo ~/.dolphin-emu/Pipes/cpu-level-11
-    ```

-4. Configure your controller settings for player 1 and player 2.
-The CPU will take player 2.
+2. Configure your controller settings for player 1 and player 2.
+You will play as Player 1, the CPU will take Player 2.
 You'll probably want a GameCube controller adapter.
-But configuring that is out of the scope of this document.
-5. Run dolphin and start up Melee.
+Configuring controller settings is out of the scope of this document, but check out the file `GCPadNew.ini` provided here for an example controller config that ought to work.
+Just stick that in your Dolphin config directory.
-6. Run `./cpu`
+3. Run `./cpu`
     ```
     ./cpu
     ```
+4. Run dolphin and start up Melee.

-8. Move focus over to the dolphin window.
+5. Move focus over to the dolphin window.
 (Or else turn on background input on the controller) Just click on the dolphin window to do this.
-7. Set player 1 to Marth.
+6. Set player 1 to Marth.
 The CPU will choose its own character.
 Set the stage to Final Destination.
 Start the match.